DomWilliams0/name-needed/.planning/backlog.md

 	* an inappropriate block in an area port is chosen
 	* very indirect paths within areas too, edge costs need adjusting
 * tweak arrival threshold for path waypoints, it's a bit jerky
+* bug: recalculating a path while already following one causes hiccup as the path starts 1 block behind them

 ## UI/input
 * graph for fps/tps history